boazsegev/facil.io/README.md

 Too often we write `send(fd, buffer, len)` and the computer responds with "`len`? noway... too much... how about 2Kb?"...

-Hence, a user-land based buffer that keeps track of what was actually sent is required.
+Hence, a user-land based buffer that keeps track of what was actually sent is required (either that or have your thread wait for the network connection and slow down the whole server application).

 `libbuffer` is both "packet" based and zero-copy oriented (although, if you prefer, it will copy the data).
 In other words, `libbuffer` is a bin-tree wrapper with some comfortable helpers.